PCB reverse engineering: Final outputs and reproduction

 Whether the board is reverse engineered using a destructive or non-destructive method, the result is that a netlist is obtained.
 While the netlist itself cannot be used to create an identical replacement, it can be used to generate supporting data for the board like a schematic.
 Whereas a netlist is a simple ASCII-based text file that simply lists all of the connections of the board, a PCB Schematic relays the same information in a more visual manner.

-In addition, a schematic can be merged with the Bill of Materials (BOM) and component Pick and Place data to further enhance its usability in troubleshooting scenarios, or can be used as a base for the design of a brand new PCB.
+In addition, a schematic can be merged with the bill of materials (BOM) and component pick and place data to further enhance its usability in troubleshooting scenarios, or can be used as a base for the design of a brand new PCB.
 If a destructive RE process has been used or images for all PCB layers have been captured using X-ray imaging, the resulting data should include not only a netlist, BOM, and/or Schematic, but also a complete graphical layout of the copper layers of the board.
-This data can be represented in a vast number of different formats, but the most common dada formats created in the reverse engineering process include the following:
+This data can be represented in a vast number of different formats, but the most common data formats created in the reverse engineering process include the following: